giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 This directory contains the structural response reports, numerical outputs, and plots generated for the baseline validation case.

+> The numerical results and their comparison with the independent analytical reference are reported in the validation comparison document.

 ### 5. Run the independent analytical reference for the baseline case

 After the CSF-to-OpenSees model has been executed, the same baseline YAML input is evaluated with an independent analytical reference procedure.